The future of automotive retail

 This article explores six key trends reshaping automotive retail and provides actionable strategies for retailers to adapt and thrive in this evolving landscape.

-Key trends shaping the future of automotive retail
+Key automotive retail trends

 Trend #1: The impact of technology & rise of the electric vehicle

 Technological innovation and the automotive industry have always been a match made in heaven.
-Electric mobility is set to continue growing off the back of increasing environmental concerns.
-In the UK, for instance, there are expected to be 300,000 public chargers available by 20303 and the ZEV mandate dictates that 22% of new cars sold in 2024 should be pure electric.
-These efforts have come alongside the launch of more affordable EVs to provide choice to consumers who were previously unable to access these options, and have significantly upped the pressure to turn talk of autonomous vehicles into a reality industry-wide moving forward.
+Electric mobility is set to continue growing.
+In the UK, for instance, there are expected to be 300,000 public chargers available by 20301 and the ZEV mandate dictates that 33% of new cars sold in 2026 should be pure electric.

 Strategies to help